Jonathan J. Cavallero

 Book & Film Reviews & Remembrances

-Jonathan J. Cavallero. (forthcoming).
+Jonathan J. Cavallero.
+(2019).
 Remembrance of Peter Bondanella.
 Italian American Review.

 Jonathan J. Cavallero.
 Review of Anthony Julian Tamburri, Re-Viewing Italian Americana: Generalities and Specificities in Cinema.
 Altreitalie 47 (July – December 2013): 106-8.